vikas972/SG_Coding_Challenge/README.md

 Machine Learning pipeline
-to identify customers that should be called within the weekly cohort and provide recommendations on how to reduce the number of calls
+to identify customers that should be called within the weekly cohort and provide recommendations on how to reduce the number of calls.
+Below command will run the streamlit applcation use the ML model.

 ```
 $ streamlit run app.py